Skip to main content

 website: titleix.psu.edu

-Wilkes-Barre Campus:
+Wilkes-Barre campus:

 Penn State is committed to providing an environment that is free from harassment or misconduct on the basis of sex or gender.
 The Office of Sexual Misconduct Prevention and Response (OSMPR) ensures compliance with Title IX, a federal law that prohibits discrimination based on the sex or gender of employees and students, as well as Penn State policy AD‑85 (Sexual and/or Gender-based Harassment and Misconduct).
 Behaviors that fall under AD‑85 include: